hugorevu/dataModel.AutonomousVehicle/README.md

 Available examples include:

-CameraRGB.json: RGB camera entity with resolution and field of view GNSS.json: GNSS sensor entity
+-CameraRGB.json: RGB camera entity with resolution and field of view -GNSS.json: GNSS sensor entity
-Observation.json: Example of a sensor observation Result.json: Result associated with an observation
+-Observation.json: Example of a sensor observation -Result.json: Result associated with an observation
+-AutonomousVehicle: Autonomous Vehicle entity

 These examples can be used directly with FIWARE Context Brokers such as Stellio, Scorpio or Orion-LD.